calroc/Thun/docs/Compiling_Joy.rst

 Compiling Yin~Yang Functions
 ----------------------------

 First, we need a source of Python identifiers.
-I'm going to reuse ``Symbol`` class for this.
+I’m going to reuse ``Symbol`` class for this.

 .. code:: ipython2